nerdyman/macos-pet-peeves/README.md

 - App store is mostly useless - it doesn't even have basic apps like Google Chrome
 - No built in package manager
-- Need to use third party package managers (which are dope btw) or go to individual websites to download most software
+    - Need to use third party package managers or go to individual websites and manually download apps likes it's 1999

 ## Hardware Support